 The hen laid an egg in the garden.

-People enjoy eating and cooking their eggs in a variety of ways.
-Some of the most popular include:
+People enjoy cooking and eating their eggs in a variety of ways.
+Some of the most popular egg dishes include:

 - uovo sodo = hard-boiled egg